-It can be difficult to talk about domestic violence in our tribal communities when people ignore that it’s happening or feel uncomfortable when the subject comes up.
+It can be difficult to talk about domestic violence in tribal communities when people ignore that it’s happening or feel uncomfortable when the subject comes up.
 But, our reality paints a different picture – one in which American Indians and Alaska Natives experience abuse and violence at higher rates than other groups.

 It is important to emphasize that when it comes to our people: violence and abuse are not Native American traditions, and neither is ever okay.

-There are several types of abuse, including but not limited to:
+There are several types of abuse.
+An abusive relationship may include one or more types of abuse.
+These can include but are not limited to:

 - Pushes, slaps, punches, hits or chokes you